 RayStation integrates all RaySearch's advanced treatment planning solutions into a flexible treatment planning system.
-The versatile system supports planning for a wide variety of treatment techniques for photon, electron, proton, carbon ion, helium ion, BNCT and brachytherapy.
-It combines features such as multi-criteria optimization with full support for 4D adaptive radiation therapy.
-RayStation also includes machine learning functionality as well as optimization algorithms for SMLC, DMLC, VMAT, 3D-CRT, TomoHelical, TomoDirect, PBS and HDR brachy.
+It combines unique features such as Multi-Criteria Optimization tools with full support for 4D adaptive radiation therapy.
+It also includes functionality such as Plan Explorer as well as algorithms for SMLC, DMLC, VMAT, TomoHelical, TomoDirect and IMPT optimization and highly accurate dose engines for photon therapy, electron therapy, proton therapy and light ion therapy.
+In this context, carbon and helium ions are considered as light ions.

-1.1 About this manual р.
+1.1 About this manual p.
 10

 1.2 RayStation system main applications p.
 11

 1.3 RayStation documentation p.
 12